Skip to Content

 Make sure you have FFMPEG installed on your machine.
 You can follow the installation instructions below depending on your environment.

-If you're using a Windows machine and don't have FFMPEG installed, you can download it from the official FFMPEG website, then run the installation file and follow the instructions.
+If you're using a Windows machine and don't have FFMPEG installed, you can download it from the official FFMPEG website.
+Once the download completes, run the installation file and follow the on-screen instructions.

 To install FFMPEG on a Ubuntu Linux environment, make sure you have all of the latest packages installed first: